amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 # Renyi Entropy Analysis of angular distribution of quasars in the Gaia-unWISE data

 This repository contains the full set of codes used in our analysis of large-scale anisotropy in the angular distribution of quasars from the Gaia-unWISE catalogue.
-The results are presented in our paper "Revealing a transitional epoch of large-scale cosmic anisotropy in the quasar Distribution" (arXiv:)
+The results are presented in our paper "Revealing a transitional epoch of large-scale cosmic anisotropy in the quasar Distribution" (arXiv:2507.02835)

 Data Access:
 The Gaia-unWISE quasar catalogue is publicly available on Zenodo: https://zenodo.org/records/10403370